llaske/sugarizer/docs/tutorial_step7.md

 First, let's retrieve the icon.
 You could download it [here](images/insert-picture.svg).
 Right-click on it and then save it as a SVG file in `icons/insert-picture.svg`.

 Then, let's add our new button.
-You already know how to do because you've done it during [step 3](tutorial_step3.md).
+You already know how to do it because you've done it during [step 3](tutorial_step3.md).
 You have to update the toolbar section of the `index.html` file for your activity.
 Add a `button` tag with the Sugar-Web `toolbutton` class.
 Here is the result:

 	<div id="main-toolbar" class="toolbar">
 	  ...